CrunchApp/openai-agents-python/memory-bank/techContext.md

     *   `APScheduler`: Version 3.9.x or later.
 *   **Environment & Configuration Management**:
     *   `python-dotenv`: Latest stable version (for loading `.env` files).
+    *   `pydantic`: Version 1.10.x or V2.x (as per project choice, see below).
+Used for `BaseSettings` in `core/config.py` and potentially for tool argument/API model validation.
 *   **Code Quality & Formatting**:
     *   `Ruff`: Latest stable version (for linting and formatting, replacing Black, Flake8, isort).
 Project configuration will be in `pyproject.toml`.
 *   **Testing**: